chrischne/christian-schneider-cv/_employment/ssz.md

 location: Switzerland
 ---

-Introducing Interactive Datavisualisations for Web as Project Leader and Software Architect

-Collaboration / support of educational projects

-Assistance Project Leader, Concept, Design and Realisation for Exhibition Dada x Statistik
+Responsible for the field "Data Visualisation" within the institution.

+Concept, specification and project managment in development of a visualisation library based on d3.js.

+Project Lead, concept, design, realisation and coordination of an exhibition "Dada x Statistik"

-Designed and Implemented a Visualisation Frontend for Bevölkerungsszenarien Stadt Zürich
+Design and implementation of a visualisation Software for Population Scenarios.

-Designed and implemented static, dynamic and interactive Datavisualisations for Print and Web

-(add Project Managment somehow)
+Design and implementation of interactive Charts.